Jeff Green NBA Playoffs Player Props: Nuggets vs. Heat

 Jeff Green Insights vs. the Heat

-- Green has taken 5.9 shots per game this season and made 2.9 per game, which account for 4.6% and 4.5%, respectively, of his team's total.
+- Green is responsible for taking 4.6% of his team's field goal attempts this season with 5.9 per game.

-- Green's opponents, the Heat, have one of the slowest offensive tempos, ranking 29th, averaging 99.2 possessions per game, while his Nuggets average 99.5 per game, which ranks 27th among NBA teams.
+- Green's Nuggets average 99.5 possessions per game, which ranks 27th among NBA teams, while the Heat are one of the league's slowest with 99.2 possessions per contest.

-- On defense, the Heat have conceded 109.8 points per contest, which is second-best in the NBA.
+- On the boards, the Heat have given up 41.9 rebounds per contest, which puts them sixth in the league.

-- Conceding 41.9 rebounds per game, the Heat are the sixth-ranked team in the NBA.

-- The Heat are the 14th-ranked team in the league, giving up 25.6 assists per game.
+- The Heat are the 14th-ranked squad in the NBA, conceding 25.6 assists per game.

 Jeff Green vs. the Heat